rafapetter/udacity-machine-learning-capstone/capstone-project.md

 It's worth noting that there is a lot more test data than training data, approximately 5 times more.
 The explanation is that Quora's original sampling method returned an imbalanced dataset with many more true examples of duplicate pairs than non-duplicates.
 Therefore, they supplemented the test set with negative examples (computer-generated question pairs), as an anti-cheating measure for the Kaggle competition.

-Now let's take a look at usage of different punctuation and capital letters in questions - this may form a basis for some interesting features later on.
-Analysis here will be only on the training set, to avoid the auto-generated questions:
+As for a semantic analysis, let's take a look at usage of different punctuation and capital letters in questions - this may form a basis for some interesting features later on.
+This analysis is only on the training dataset, to avoid the auto-generated questions from the test dataset:

 - Questions with question marks: 99.87%
 - Questions with [math] tags: 0.12%